Real

 Estate Inspectors *

-* Inclusion on this list does not imply a
+* Inclusion on this list does not necessarily imply a

-recommendation.
-You should make your own independent decision
+recommendation or guarantee of service.
+You should always make your own independent decision

 when hiring a home inspector.